nicohlr/ipychart/docs/docs/user_guide/scales.md

 #### Minor and Major subarguments (`'ticks'` options)

-The minor and major tick configuration are nested under the ticks configuration in the respective `'minor'` and `'major'` key.
-As this nested options are common to both cartesian and radial scales, these options are detailed [at the end of this section](/user_guide/scales#ticks-argument-3).
+The minor and major tick configurations are nested under the tick's configuration in the respective `'minor'` and `'major'` keys.
+As these nested options are common to both cartesian and radial scales, these options are detailed [at the end of this section](/user_guide/scales#ticks-argument-3).

 #### Callback subargument (`'ticks'` option)

 The ticks can be customized with a callback function.
-Callback function are Javascript function inputed into the chart to do some specific actions.
-To learn how to use callback function in ipychart, you can read [the callback functions section of the documentation](/user_guide/advanced#callback-functions).
+A Callback function is a Javascript function inputted into the chart to do some specific actions.
+To learn how to use callback functions in ipychart, you can read [the callback functions section of the documentation](/user_guide/advanced#callback-functions).

 #### Source subargument (`'ticks'` option, only for time scales)

-The `'source'` subargument controls the ticks generation **for time scales** (i.e `type` argument = `'time'`):
+The `'source'` subargument controls the tick's generation **of time scales** (i.e `type` argument = `'time'`):

 * `'auto'`: generates "optimal" ticks based on scale size and time options
 * `'data'`: generates ticks from data (including labels from data `{t|x|y}` objects)